Juvenile delinquency: Brazil

 In Brazil, the age of criminal responsibility is set at the age of 18.
 Anyone that is found guilty of committing crimes prior to the age of 18 is treated to other options rather than jail.
 These include, for children under 12, foster care options in order to get them a safer family, and, for young offenders over 12, being sentenced to complying with a range of socio-educative measures that can go from a warning to community work and even to internment in specialized facilities, which include basic schooling and occupational training courses that aim at preventing the offenders from resorting to crime to support themselves, although conditions in such facilities are often subpar.
 With a spike in crime rates among young offenders occurring in 2015, along with an almost 40% increase in internments of young offenders, there was a push to lower the age of criminal responsibility to 16, which ultimately failed.

 China

 Juvenile crime has risen in China with an average increase of 5% per year.
 In 2021, China lowered the age of criminal responsibility from 14 to 12 in an amendment to its criminal law, and it mandated that such prosecution must be approved by the Supreme People's Procuratorate.

+Nigeria

+In Nigeria, juvenile delinquency refers to criminal or antisocial behaviour committed by young persons generally under the age of 18.
+Under Nigerian law, the age of criminal responsibility and how young offenders are treated varies depending on the specific legal framework applied.
+The Constitution and the Child Rights Act 2003 define a child as a person under 18 years, and the Child Rights Act is intended to guide how children in conflict with the law are handled nationwide, though it has not been adopted uniformly by all states.

+Federal law, including the Administration of Criminal Justice Act 2015, distinguishes between age groups: a child under 7 years is not criminally responsible, while those aged 7 to under 12 are generally presumed not responsible unless proven to understand the wrongfulness of their act.
+From age 12 onwards, individuals begin to be treated as capable of criminal responsibility in appropriate circumstances.

+The juvenile justice system in Nigeria is meant to focus on rehabilitation rather than punishment.
+Children and young persons who commit offences are ordinarily dealt with by special courts and may be placed in institutions such as remand homes, approved schools, or borstal centres rather than regular adult prisons.
+Remand homes are used for juveniles awaiting trial or in need of care, while approved schools and borstals provide training and education aimed at correcting behaviour and preparing youths for reintegration into society.